VHF UHF Field Days

 For simplicity, use PH when logging the Mode and the VK Contest Log Checker will know what you mean.

-This is an unintended consequence of HF contesting rules that are transferred across to VHF-UHF contest rules.
+This is an unintended consequence of HF contesting rules that were transferred across to VHF-UHF contest rules.

 The ambiguities of the past have been expunged (no more Algorithm!) and all events are on specific weekends that are not too different from the past, except for the Spring event, which has been moved from late November (on the cusp of Summer!) to late September, placing it close to the vernal equinox.
 This also extends the time between the Spring and Summer field days in successive years.

-These changes were worked out in conjunction with the WIA Contest Committee Chair, Alan Shannon VK4SN, particularly to avoid clashes with other popular VK contests, and based on contesters’ feedback.
+These Field Day date changes were worked out in conjunction with the WIA Contest Committee Chair, Alan Shannon VK4SN, particularly to avoid clashes with other popular VK contests, and based on contesters’ feedback.
+However, contesters' feedback on the new arrangements are welcome.

 Contest Introduction